sanjay-namdeo/notes/java/string-immutability.md

 String Pool is possible only because String is Immutable in Java.
 String pool is a special storage area in Java heap.
 If the string is already present in the pool, then instead of creating a new object, old object’s reference is returned.
 This way different String variables can refer to the same reference in the pool, thus saving a lot of heap space also.
 If String is not immutable then changing the string with one reference will lead to the wrong values to other string variables having the same reference.

 ###Security
 String parameters are used in network connections, database URL’s, username and passwords etc. Because String is immutable, these values can’t be changed.
-Otherwise any hacker could change the referenced values which will cause severe security issues in the application.
+Otherwise, any hacker could change the referenced values which will cause severe security issues in the application.

 ###Multi-threading
 Since String is immutable, it is safe for multithreading.
 A single String instance can be shared across different threads.
 This avoids the use of synchronization for thread safety.
 Strings are implicitly thread-safe.